tripincloud/SPY-ISG/README.md

 You can play the game at: [https://spy.lip6.fr/](https://spy.lip6.fr/)

-SPY is developed with Unity and the [FYFY](https://github.com/Mocahteam/FYFY) library.
+SPY is developed with Unity and the [FYFY](https://github.com/Mocahteam/FYFY) libraryy.